fiskl-accounting/help-docs/docs/Tutorials/Banking/how-to-import-bank.md

 - As a business owner, you'll conduct about 90% of your accounting activities in these money accounts.
 - These accounts are where you'll reconcile, edit, or add transactions most frequently.

-## File formats for importing transactions
+## File Formats for Importing Transactions

 Fiskl supports three file formats for importing bank transactions: